-No win no fee claims - is there a catch?
+No win, no fee injury claims - is there a catch?

-Conditional fee agreements or No win No Fee agreements are the norm when it comes to funding personal injury claims - but are they all the same, is there a catch and is it worth shopping around before instructing a solicitor?
+Conditional fee agreements (no win, no fee agreements) are the default way to fund a personal injury claim.
+But are no win, no fee agreements all the same, is there a catch and is it worth shopping around before instructing a solicitor?

-There are several key areas in which No Win, No Fee Agreements can differ.
-The following explains these differences and how they can financially impact claimants:
+There are several key areas in which no win, no fee agreements can differ.
+The following article explains these differences and how they can financially impact you as a claimant:

-Some No Win, No Fee Agreements only cover the solicitor's fees.
-Costs that are not covered might include medical expert fees, Barrister's fees or the costs of the other side's solicitors as they defend the claim.
+Costs that might not be covered by the agreement include medical expert fees, barrister's fees, and the legal fees of the defendant's solicitors.
 These costs can run into thousands of pounds.

-A surprising example of such a hidden fee can occur when a solicitor advises the client to drop a case and the claimant chooses to pursue the case with a different solicitor.
+One example of a hidden fee is when a solicitor advises the client to drop a case, and the claimant subsequently chooses to pursue the case with a different solicitor.
 If the second solicitor wins the case, the claimant may then find themselves liable to pay a success fee to both the original solicitor and subsequent solicitor.